FBartos/PublicationBiasBenchmark/README.md

   repetitions
 - `results` : folder containing by-method results for all conditions \* repetitions
-- `metrics` : folder containing by-metric performance for all methods \* conditions
+- `measures` : folder containing by-measure performance for all methods
+  \* conditions
 - `metadata` : folder containing the following information:
   - `dgm-conditions.csv` : file mapping of all conditions and the corresponding settings